kemmachatwlypdev/Automated-Input-for-Graduation-Verification-System--KMUTNB--using-Selenium/README.md

-# Automated Graduation Examination Verification System (KMUTNB) using Selenium
+# Automated Graduation Verification System (KMUTNB) using Selenium

 This Python code automates the process of verifying graduation examination results on the Graduation Examination Verification System at KMUTNB (King Mongkut's University of Technology North Bangkok).
 It utilizes the Selenium library to interact with the system's web interface.